11. Pionix BelayBox

 See also the BelayBox manual.

-If you already have purchased a BelayBox, you can get support by creating an issue via our support page.
+If you already have purchased a BelayBox kit and you have hardware related questions, you can get support by creating an issue via our support page.

 If you need additional parts for your BelayBox, see the Pionix Online Shop.